notbhuvangab/DataTracer/README.md

 * **Column Mapping**: Given a field in a table, deduce which other fields, from the same table or other tables, are more related or contributed the most in generating the given field.

-### REST API

-The DataTracer library also incorporates a REST API that enables interaction with the DataTracer Solvers via HTTP communication.
-You can check it [here](rest)

-# Install

-## Requirements

 **DataTracer** has been developed and tested on [Python 3.5 and 3.6, 3.7](https://www.python.org/downloads/)

-Also, although it is not strictly required, the usage of a [virtualenv]( https://virtualenv.pypa.io/en/latest/) is highly recommended in order to avoid interfering with other software installed in the system where **DataTracer** is run.

 ## Install with pip